bluezonemk/docs/content/howto/integration/using-the-excel-exporter.md

 To retrieve the template and generate the document, follow these steps:

-1. Create a microflow that either takes an inbound parameter of the object that needs to be exported, or retrieve that object into your microflow.
+1. Create a microflow that either takes an inbound parameter of the object that needs to be exported or retrieves that object into your microflow.

 2. In your microflow, call the **XLSReport.GenerateExcelDoc** Java action (available from the module's **JavaActions** folder) to pass the required objects to the module.